join

 Enter the names of the tags used to identify which data extracts are to be joined.
 If you populate this field, only the data extracts with the selected tags are merged.
 Leave this field blank to join only the most recent data extracts from the selected datastreams.

-To add tags to a data extract, use the set_tags enrichment.
+To add tags to a data extract, use the set_tags transformation.

 Exclude tags